meistro2k/byd-car-predelivery/seal.md

 - [ ] **Charge car at public charging station** - Ensure that DC charging of your car is successful.
 [Jolt](https://jolt.com.au/) currently has 7kWh of free charging daily.
 - [ ] **BYD Mobile App** - Set a calendar reminder for two weeks to follow up with BYD customer service if your email address is still not recognised when registering on the BYD App.
 - [ ] **Roadside Assistance, complimentary 12-month access** - Set a calendar reminder for 1 month to follow up with BYD customer service if you have not received a confirmation email for the activation of your complimentary 12-month roadside assistance plan.
+- [ ] **Test extended NFC card usage** - Allow car to be , 15 minutes of car off and locked, car goes into deep sleep state and loses power to NFC reader

 By completing this checklist, you can ensure that your new BYD Seal is being delivered to you in the best condition possible.